Bhart97/CDE-project/module/part b/README.md

 **4. Load Balancer**

 For this step, only one individual is required to complete this step but discuss with your team members about the implementation details.
 In order to create an ELB, you will require a target group that contains each VM as the backend server.
-Once your ELB is online, use your browser and verify that each page should display the different HTML pages created.
+Once your ELB is online, use your browser and verify that each page displays the different HTML pages created.

 ## Working on the Cloud: Automation

-The basic track will focus on using the AWS console in order to create resources.
-Each student will individually create their EC2 instances and install the required packages.
-Shared resources include the VPC that they will be working on as well as a S3 bucket.
-Students will work together to discuss the implementations of an ELB and verify that they have successfully created a working backend web server.

-Beginners should explore the console and understand its layout while those more familiar are recommended to use the AWS CLI.
+The intermediate track will focus on using automation tools within AWS for resource and configuration management.
+This track will accomplish the same goals as the beginner's track but through more efficent and practical methods.
+Students can either collaborate on a single solution or work independently (recommended).

 **1. Provisioning Infrastructure-As-Code**

 ![Alt text](img/CloudFormation.png?raw=true)
 Source: AWS

-CloudFormation provides an Infrastructure-as-Code solution to provisioning and managing resources written as a template.
+[CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) provides an Infrastructure-as-Code solution to provisioning and managing resources written as a template.
 Delete any pre-existing compute resources Use the provided template and modify the necessary fields.
 Create the EC2 instances using these parameters when asked for:
 ```
 ```